 - Henry Ford went broke five times before finally starting the Ford Motor Company.

 - Thomas Edison went through thousands of prototypes before finally inventing the light bulb.

 - Winston Churchill failed the sixth grade and lost every public election he entered until being elected Prime Minister of Great Britain at age 62.

 - John Grisham was rejected by 16 agents and 12 publishers before getting his first book deal.

 - Walt Disney, Steven Spielberg, Abraham Lincoln, Beethoven, and Babe Ruth failed countless times, too.

 None of these people would have made history if they had been frozen by failure.

 But what if my pessimism is right?

-Unfortunately, the realist deep inside reminds me that for every Edison and Grisham and Spielberg story, there are a million other inventors and authors and directors working fast-food or retail because their idea didn’t stick.
+Unfortunately, the realist deep inside reminds me that for every Edison and Grisham and Spielberg story, there are a million other inventors and authors and directors working in fast-food or retail because their idea didn’t stick.

 Every creative, subconsciously, feels like their big idea should work, but that it probably won’t work.
 Taking the first step toward a dream feels like taking the first step toward your pessimism being proven right.